Survey on intergenerational in Nursing home: Complete Guide 2026

 The experience of MARPA in Franche-Comté demonstrates the importance of adapting programs to local and cultural specificities.
 The organized activities (meals with schools, artistic expression workshops, Stim'art projects) are rooted in the local social fabric, promoting acceptance and participation from different generations.

-The use of COCO THINKS and COCO MOVES in intergenerational projects creates a common playground where the technological skills of the young meet the experience of the elderly people.
+The use of COCO THINKS and COCO MOVES in intergenerational projects creates a common playground where the technological skills of young people meet the experience of seniors.

 5. Catalogue of Effective Intergenerational Activities